 6.2.3 Potential requirements

-Since the interaction described above uses non-standard means, this paragraph does not imply any requirement on the 5GS.
+Since the interaction described above uses non-standard means, this paragraph does not imply any requirement on the 3GPP system.

 There are however synergies and potential improvements for building an interface.
 More investigation and analysis are needed to find appropriate use cases, see 3GPP TR 22.867 [11] which includes relevant possible requirements to address this.